ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

   The idea of malicious LaTeX code might sound strange, and I am not sure myself what the details of implementation would look like, but I trust the `minted` developers that using `-shell-escape` is a security risk one should be aware of.

-## Writing a simple LaTeX compiler plugin
+## Writing a simple LaTeX compiler plugin by hand

 Here is the big picture: